puzzz21/movement/README.md

-JSON files for access from somewhere faraway from internet
+file for access from somewhere faraway from internet